 Modern glass and steel walkways lead visitors into the art, history and science galleries, which tell the story of the evolution of Ireland, from Jurassic times through to recent political history.
-But it isn't just Irish history that's covered - must-see exhibits include the gleaming collection of gold coins and jewellery rescued from the Spanish Armada fleet shipwrecked on the Giant's Causeway; Takabuti, an Egyptian mummy brought to the museum in 1835 (along with a skilful reproduction of the head); seven galleries packed with spectacular art; and the ever-popular Peter the Polar Bear, whose home is the impressive Window on our World gallery.
+But it isn't just Irish history that's covered - must-see exhibits include the gleaming collection of gold coins and jewellery rescued from the Spanish Armada fleet shipwrecked on the Giant's Causeway; The Troubles and Beyond gallery which relates to contemporary history and represents the museum's wider social, cultural and economic history; seven galleries packed with spectacular art; and the everpopular Peter the Polar Bear, whose home is the impressive Window on our World gallery.
 The interactive Discovery Zones - nature, art and history - are particularly popular with children, and include a number of touch exhibits, such as a fossilised dinosaur egg, snake skin and shark teeth.

-Visitors with accessibility needs can move round the museum with ease (though, as parts of the building are listed, a few areas remain difficult to access without help, such as the "Deep in Time" gallery).
-There are five Blue Badge parking spaces, and ramps lead through the automatic doors into the stunning entrance hall, where you'll find a low-level desk and cloakroom with lockers, and the two main lifts.
-Elsewhere there are three additional lifts, which provide alternatives to the staircases in the old part of the building.
+The majority of the building is suitable for wheelchair users, although there are a few areas that are inaccessible due to the listed status of the building.
+The visitor services staff will be available to advise on the most accessible routes.
+There are five Blue Badge parking spaces, and ramps lead through the automatic doors into the stunning atrium, where you'll find a low-level desk and cloakroom with lockers, and two passenger lifts.
+There are two further passenger lifts and three platform lifts located throughout the building.
 Ramps inside the building have handrails and level rest points.
-Most exhibits have low display panels and there are rest seats dotted around, with portable chairs available too.
+Most exhibits have low display panels and there are rest seats dotted around, with portable chairs available on request.
 A few wheelchairs are available to borrow, and there are plenty of accessible toilets on site.
-Visitors with sensory disabilities can call ahead to organise free personal guided tours.
 Quiet rooms and child-sized ear defenders are available - just ask a member of staff.

-FOOD & DRINK The spacious museum restaurant overlooks the lovely Botanic Gardens next door, or you can eat your own packed lunch in the picnic room on the ground floor if the weather keeps you from venturing outside.
+FOOD & DRINK The spacious museum restaurant overlooks the lovely Botanic Gardens next door, or you can eat your own packed lunch in the picnic room on the ground floor if it's available or the weather keeps you from venturing outside.